July 14, 2017

 Mental health problems and drug use both have a significant impact on people’s lives and the lives of those around them.
 When they exist together, other issues may develop such as:1, 2

-VicHealth suggests that the following factors should be taken into account when screening, treating and managing people with dual diagnosis:2
+VicHealth suggests a range of factors should be taken into account when screening, treating and managing people with dual diagnosis.2

 - Young people with dual diagnosis are particularly at risk of experiencing poor outcomes.
 Their age means that their stage of physical, neurological, psychological and social development makes young people more vulnerable.